Ivyyyyw/ivyyyyw.github.io/content/authors/admin/_index.md

 I'm passionate about understanding how artificial intelligence systems work, with the goal of building safe AI that truly aligns with human values and behaviors.
 To achieve this, my work focuses on distilling insights from human behavior and cognitive abilities, such as social reasoning, psychology, and linguistics, to evaluate and align large language models.

 Currently, I'm working with [Dr. Thibault Laugel](https://scholar.google.com/citations?user=GAKJBJYAAAAJ&hl=en) at [AXA Rev Research](https://axa-rev-research.github.io/) investigating intervention methods for LLM alignment.
-During my exchange at the [National Institute of Informatics](https://www.nii.ac.jp/en/) in Tokyo, I worked with [Prof. Saku Sugawara](https://penzant.net/) on evaluating LLMs' Theory of Mind reasoning in white lie understanding.
+During my exchange at the [National Institute of Informatics](https://www.nii.ac.jp/en/) in Tokyo, I worked with [Prof. Saku Sugawara](https://penzant.net/) and [Dr. Emma Jane Pretty](https://scholar.google.com/citations?user=LPP8dHwAAAAJ&hl=en)on evaluating LLMs' Theory of Mind reasoning in white lie understanding.
 The resulting paper [TactfulToM](https://arxiv.org/abs/2509.17054) was accepted at <em class="conference-name">EMNLP 2025 (Main)</em>.
 Previously, at [IVIA lab, ETH Zürich](https://ivia.ethz.ch/) with [Robin Chan](https://chanr0.github.io/), under the supervision of [Prof. Mennatallah El-Assady](https://el-assady.com/) and [Prof. Frédéric Kaplan](https://people.epfl.ch/frederic.kaplan?lang=en), I was trying to better understand LLMs and human's handling of ambiguity.

 Outside research, I enjoy tennis🎾, baking🍰 and photography📷.
 You can see some of moments captured through my lens: [1](/uploads/photo1.jpg), [2](/uploads/photo2.jpg), [3](/uploads/photo3.jpg).